bennyguitar/Colours/README.md

 ## Android

 My friend, [Matt York](https://github.com/MatthewYork) ported a version of this repository over to Android, so you can use these exact same colors and color methods in your Android apps as well.
 You can find it here: [Colours for Android](https://github.com/MatthewYork/Colours).

+## Xamarin

+[akamud](https://github.com/akamud/) has graciously ported this library as a Xamarin Android component, which can be found at [https://github.com/akamud/Colours](https://github.com/akamud/Colours).
+An iOS Xamarin component is in the works as well.

 Reap What I Sow!
 ================